haproxy/haproxy/doc/lua-api/index.rst

   in case of duplicated entries, only the first matching entry is returned.

   ..
 Warning::
-     Not meant to be shared bewteen multiple contexts.
+     Not meant to be shared between multiple contexts.
 If multiple contexts need to work on the same pattern reference, each context should have its own patref object.